cshoben/cshoben/README.md

 - 👋 Hi, I’m @cshoben
 - 👀 From a scientific perspective, I’m interested in genomics.
-Particularly how structural genetic variation (like repetitive DNA, inersions, etc.) contribute to traits and phenotypes.
+Particularly how structural genetic variation (like repetitive DNA, insertions, etc.) contribute to traits and phenotypes.
 I have a soft spot for intergenic DNA regions and get even more excited about genomic variation as we zoom out and begin to consider
         DNA conformational changes, 3D genome, and nuclear organization.
       From a computational perspective, I'm most interested in software development and data analysis (these are both active learning areas).